lidofinance/lido-content/lido-landing/scorecard.md

   - scorecard-attribute: "Good performance"
     categories: "Validator set"
     self-assessment: "Good"
-  - scorecard-attribute: "Operators should earn well enough to build a profitable, dependable business on staking"
+  - scorecard-attribute: "Operators should earn enough to build a profitable, dependable staking business"
     categories: "Validator set"
     self-assessment: "Good"
-  - scorecard-attribute: "Lido’s hostile takeover via a hard fork is possible"
+  - scorecard-attribute: "Lido is easy to fork"
     categories: "Security"
     self-assessment: "Good"
-    comments: "As discussed in our\_[The Next Chapter for Lido](https://blog.lido.fi/the-next-chapter-for-lido/)\_article, as a very last resort (in the case of governance capture) we have made it trivial for Ethereum core developers to revoke Lido’s current permissions and transfer them to a community-owned contract."
+    comments: "All it takes is to switch a few bits in the governance contract to revoke Lido DAO current permissions and transfer them to a community-owned contract."
-  - scorecard-attribute: "Lido can’t change validator set at will"
+  - scorecard-attribute: "Withdrawals"
-    categories: "Governance"
+    categories: "Validator set"
     self-assessment: "Good"
-    comments: "Lido currently only has soft power over its Node Operators.
-Withdrawals and triggerable exits will change this balance, but at the same time permissionless elements will be added to the validator set."
+    comments: "The Lido team has developed an automated protocol that requests validators to exit in order to facilitate the withdrawal process."
+  - scorecard-attribute: "Withdrawals are non-custodial and trustless"
+    categories: "Security"
+    self-assessment: "Good"
+    comments: "[All](https://twitter.com/LidoFinance/status/1646977448410480643)\_Lido on Ethereum validators are now using 0x01 (smart contract) withdrawal credentials."
 :::

 ## Where we’re doing well, but can improve